Exploring Plovdiv oldest city in Europe (landmarks, historic sites and beautiful squares and promenades)

 So, no wonder that such a long history created a lot of points of interest in Plovdiv.
 Not only that, but the city is located on and around six hills in the middle of a large plain.
 Thus the natural conditions add even more to its image.
 And Plovdiv has not only tourist places, but it has its own rich cultural life, which can be richly experienced by visitors.

-Once you reach Plovdiv, you have a lot of things that you can do.
+Once you reach Plovdiv, you have a lot of things that you can do and experience around the city.

 Plovdiv's Main Street